 In my school days before becoming a lawyer, I found negotiation strategy and psychology to be a fascinating area to study.
 Winning a negotiation and getting what you want in a deal is, to those who are observant, an intricate game of human behavioral chess.
 To get what I want, I could simply negotiate very aggressively at the negotiation table.
 That can work.
 But there’s a cost to it.
 It spends social capital that I’d prefer to keep.
 I come off as overly self-interested, when as a long-term player I’d prefer to be seen as a friendly, trustworthy guy; in line my PR/marketing efforts.

 A much more effective strategy is to win by preventing the negotiation altogether.
 A simple checkers player wins by brute force negotiation.
 But a ‘chess player’ in business wins by controlling the environment of the negotiation, and the people involved, and in many cases preventing negotiation entirely.
 Ensure companies are using my preferred lawyers, swell guys that they are, and who I know won’t step out of line with the financial ties I have on them.
-Then deliver a “fair” term sheet.
+Then deliver an (air quotes) “standard” term sheet.
 The founders then take that term sheet to those lawyers, maybe there’s a little back-and-forth for good measure, and we move forward, with ‘our guys’ on the inside long-term.